xsm1997/KumaSocks/README.md

 # KumaSocks
-A light-weighted transparent proxy to socks5 converter written in Golang
+A light-weighted transparent proxy to socks5 converter written in Golang, inspired by [Transocks](https://github.com/cybozu-go/transocks).
 ## Usage

 You should create a file for the config, using the TOML format.